Advertisement

 Misdiagnosis of schizophrenia

-There is also research that shows that many Black Americans may be misdiagnosed as having schizophrenia.
+There is also research that suggests many Black people in the U.S. may be misdiagnosed as having schizophrenia.
 Misdiagnosed means that a person presenting with symptoms of another mental health condition—such as depression or bipolar disorder—is inaccurately diagnosed as having schizophrenia.

 Working with a healthcare provider

-When misdiagnosis is common, it can present a new problem for Black Americans who have been accurately diagnosed with schizophrenia.
+When misdiagnosis is common, it can present a new problem for Black people in the U.S. who have been accurately diagnosed with schizophrenia.
 They may now face the possibility of healthcare workers doubting the accuracy of the diagnosis.
 They may also even begin to doubt their own diagnosis.

 Article sources open article sources